isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 #### Next Steps

 10\.
-To proceed with the purchase of the PLD, please submit the online forms (see table 2) by **5 January 2022**.
+To proceed with the purchase of the PLD, please submit the online forms (see table 2) by **31 December 2022**.
 The online forms will be available after Sec 1 registration.
 If you are unable to submit the form online, please contact the school for a hardcopy version.

 11\.
 For students with insufficient Edusave and remainder/full payment is required, the school will inform parents/guardians to make the balance payment.
 Payment modes are detailed below.
 For non-GIRO payment, payments should only be made after parents are informed by the school.
 * (a) **Payment through GIRO (recommended)** : Please ensure sufficient funds in the GIRO account to be deducted.